PofMagicfingers/Tasks/NOTES.md

 ---
 Any help ?
 ------
-I used the GTSyncManager of the [GTasksMaster project](https://github.com/kurthardin/GTaskMaster) found on GitHub but had to adapt it to my code, and rewrite some things to make it work as I wanted.
+I used the GTSyncManager and some of the LocalTaskManager from the [GTasksMaster project](https://github.com/kurthardin/GTaskMaster) found on GitHub but had to adapt it to my code, and rewrite some things to make it work as I wanted.
 (Sync priority when conflicts etc...)

 ---
 Testing